GLOBAL MARKETS-Stocks end 2019 near record highs, dollar slides

 By Herbert Lash

-NEW YORK, Dec 31 (Reuters) - The dollar slid to a six-month low on Monday as progress on U.S.-China trade tensions led investors to higher-risk assets, while a year-end rally that pushed global equity markets to record highs petered out on the last trading day of the year.
+NEW YORK, Dec 31 (Reuters) - The dollar slid to a six-month low on Tuesday as progress on U.S.-China trade tensions led investors to higher-risk assets, while a year-end rally that lifted global equity markets to record highs stayed alive on the last trading day of 2019.

+A gauge of world stock markets and stocks on Wall Street rebounded late in the session after trading lower most of the day, marking an end to a remarkable year for investors.
+Many equity indices, long-term bonds, oil and gold posted double-digit gains in 2019.

+Hope of an imminent deal has been a key driver for lifting global equities to their best year since 2009, up 24% for the year and 88% for the decade.

+MSCI's all-country world index .MIWD00000PUS of stock performance in 49 nations rose 0.86 point or 0.15 percent, to 565.24.
+The index is less than 3 points shy of an all-time high set on Friday, when the three major U.S. indices also posted record peaks.

-The breakthrough in U.S.-China trade talks and a British election pointing to a smoother exit from the European Union boosted investor sentiment recently but the outlook for equities next year is not as buoyant, said David Kelly, chief global strategist at JPMorgan Asset Management.
+The breakthrough in U.S.-China trade talks and a British election earlier in December pointing to a smoother exit from the European Union have boosted investor sentiment, but the outlook for equities next year is not as buoyant, said David Kelly, chief global strategist at JPMorgan Asset Management.

+Going forward, however, Kelly said it will be hard to achieve similar gains, with U.S. equities likely to advance by mid-single digits annually for several years.
+International markets, especially emerging markets, are poised to do better, he said.

-"Going forward it's going to be very hard to achieve the same gains that we've achieved, or anything like them," Kelly said.
-"The U.S. stock market rally could continue but at some stage there's going to be a significant correction, and the more it goes up the more it's going to correct."
+"The U.S. stock market rally could continue but at some stage there's going to be a significant correction, and the more it goes up, the more it's going to correct," he said.

-In a shortened trading sessions ahead of New Year's Eve celebrations, the pan-European STOXX 600 index .STOXX closed down 0.1%.
+In shortened trading sessions ahead of New Year's Eve celebrations, the pan-European STOXX 600 index .STOXX closed down 0.08%.

 French .FCHI, British .FTSE and Spanish .IBEX listed stocks lost between 0.1% and 0.7%, while Frankfurt .GDAXI and Milan .FTMIB bourses were shut for the year-end holidays.